 If the answer to all of these questions is in the affirmative, then a court will find in favour of severability.

-To the extent that the offending provisions strike at the root of the agreement such that the agreement will be meaningless without them, the agreement will be considered void ab initio and none of the provisions will be actionable, including the arbitration agreement, unless the parties expressly provide otherwise.
+To the extent that the offending provisions strike at the root of the agreement, such that the agreement will be meaningless without them, the agreement will be considered void ab initio and none of the provisions will be actionable, including the arbitration agreement, unless the parties expressly provide otherwise.
 This was re-affirmed in a recent Supreme Court of Appeal case: Namasthethu Electrical (Pty) Ltd v City of Cape Town and Another ZASCA 74 (29 June 2020).

 Validity under the UNCITRAL Model Law

-The above should also be read together with Article 16(1) of the UNCITRAL Model Law, which provides that an arbitral tribunal “may rule on its own jurisdiction, including any objections with respect to the existence or validity of the arbitration agreement”.
+The foregoing should also be read together with Article 16(1) of the UNCITRAL Model Law, which provides that an arbitral tribunal “may rule on its own jurisdiction, including any objections with respect to the existence or validity of the arbitration agreement”.
 Based on this provision, it is possible that an arbitral tribunal will find the arbitration agreement to be independent of the other terms of the contract and therefore the arbitration agreement may survive in instances where the rest of the contract is invalid or illegal.

 In terms of Article 11(2) of the UNCITRAL Model Law, the parties are afforded full autonomy to select arbitrators, subject to deadlock procedures and other agreed appointment procedures.
 In this regard, see the default procedures in 4.2 Default Procedures.